Pipes

 Build features over your data

-Pipes are a sequence of one or more SQL queries (Nodes) that are executed in order, and they result in either a published or materialized pipe.
+Pipes are a sequence of one or more SQL queries (Nodes) that are executed in order, and they result in either a Published or Materialized pipe.

 UI

-Navigate to “Queries” on the left menu column, and click on ”+”:
+Navigate to “Pipes” on the left menu column, and click on ”+”: Enter a name for this query, then press “Create”.

 Here, you have a node where you can enter a single SQL SELECT